 Orthodontic Retainers are appliances made from plastic and stainless steel to custom fit your mouth.
 They act as a guide to hold your teeth into place after braces are removed.
 The retainer holds your teeth in place so your surrounding gums and bone can adjust around them – allowing you to maintain your realigned smile.
 Although the time you must wear a retainer will vary, many orthodontists recommend retainers are worn into the early 20s until the bone in your jaw and mouth has stopped growing.

-Invisalign works by first creating a series of clear essentially invisible trays that will gently and gradually move your teeth until you see the beautiful end result you want.
+Invisalign clear aligners work by first creating a series of clear essentially invisible trays that will gently and gradually move your teeth until you see the beautiful end result you want.
 At the end of each two-week period, you will switch trays.
 Throughout the process, you will visit Fuller Dental every six weeks to ensure treatment is progressing as planned.
 Once your treatment is complete, you will likely wear a clear retainer to ensure your new smile stays in place.

 As with all orthodontic appliances, the cost of Invisalign varies according to the complexity of the case.
 However, Invisalign is generally more expensive than traditional braces.
 Insurance policies generally cover Invisalign to the same extent that they cover traditional braces.